pduranti/mercadolibre.github.com/_posts/guide/category/2012-08-07-category-introduction.markdown

 To list an item in MercadoLibre users need to know the ID of the target category.
 To help users to validate a category ID, they can download the [complete category hierarchy](#categories-dump) with ID and human-friendly names.

-Some of the tutorials described in this site need several “id’s” from different MELI’s API’s.
+Some of the tutorials described in this site need several “id’s” from different MELI’s API.

 ## Attributes {#category-attributes}